osam-cologne/archlinux-proaudio/tools/README.md

 This step also fetches all required dependencies to a shared pacman cache in order to speed up successive package installs.

+The output of `makepkg --packagelist` is also used to create a list of all potential package files of all packages in the repo, which is [later used](#update-database) to remove old packages from the database.

 ### Build packages
 This builds all packages determined by the prepare step.